 - Babylon 5 was one of the first to use this trope, although the characteristic came from the Vorlons, which until the end of the Old Ones Myth Arc were generally viewed as the good guys, if misguided.
 When telepath Lyta Alexander makes psychic contact with the Big Bad Shadows, her eyes turn pure black, but return to normal when contact is broken.
 After prolonged contact, she also began to weep black tears.

-- Being Human has the vampires using all-black eyes as a Game Face.
+- Being Human (both versions) has the vampires using all-black eyes as a Game Face.

 - This seems to be one of the standard side effects of using powerful Black Magic, as primal energy fills up the body of the caster and then is released through the spell.
 When the black eyes don't fade after the spell is done, something's generally wrong.

-- When Willow goes overboard with magic, she gets these, most notably in her Dark Willow phase.
+- When Willow Rosenberg goes overboard with magic, she gets these, most notably in her Dark Willow phase.
 In season seven, she gets these when she invokes powerful magic.
 They fade when the spell in question ends.
+The dark arts also darkens her hair, causing to complain that she can't get any work done without getting dark roots.
 Interestingly, she also becomes a Jerkass while she is using such magic.
 In one scene, while using a powerful barrier spell to stop a demon, she tells the woman she is protecting to stop whining.
 After the demon leaves, she apologizes.

 - Catherine Madison, the first witch actually seen on the show, got these as she casts a powerful spell.
 As does her daughter, Amy.

 - Oz's eyes turn solid black as part of his transformation into a werewolf and are usually one of the first things to change.
 Black eyes are not a standard werewolf trait per se though, as Veruca's turn bright blue.